aanushkapandey/Healthcare-Data-Analysis/README.md

-# Disease Diagnosis Trends – Healthcare Data AnalysisHealthcare-Data-Analysis
+# 🩺 Disease Diagnosis Trends – Healthcare Data Analysis Project

-📌 Objective
+## 📌 Objective
 To analyze disease frequency across age and gender using patient diagnosis data.
-The goal is to uncover meaningful trends that can support healthcare planning and targeted awareness.

-🗃️ Dataset Overview
-Columns: Age, Gender, Disease, Symptom

-Source: [Mention if from Kaggle or custom created]

-Records: [Add total rows after loading dataset]

-🔍 Project Goals
-Identify the most frequently diagnosed diseases

-Analyze disease distribution across age groups

-Understand gender-based disease patterns

-Prepare clean, SQL-compatible data

-Visualize insights through graphs and dashboards (Power BI/Tableau)

-🔧 Tech Stack
-Python (Pandas, Matplotlib, Seaborn)

-MySQL (for SQL-based analysis)

-Power BI/Tableau (for visual storytelling)

-Jupyter Notebook

-🔑 Key Questions to Answer
-What are the top 5 most common diseases?

-Do men and women show different disease trends?

-Which age groups are most affected by specific diseases?

-Are there any diseases equally common across all groups?

-🚀 Current Project Status
- Dataset selected

- Data cleaned

- SQL structure created

- EDA complete

- Dashboard created

- Final insights documented

-📈 Next Steps
-Clean and save the dataset

-Create SQL schema and queries

-Perform group-by and visualization analysis

-Document final insights and present in dashboard

-📄 Disclaimer
-This project uses synthetic or publicly available health data for learning purposes only.
+The goal is to uncover meaningful trends that can support healthcare planning and targeted awareness initiatives.

+---

+## 🗃️ Dataset Overview
+- **Columns:** Age, Gender, Disease, Symptom
+- **Source:** [Replace this with Kaggle link or “synthetic dataset”]
+- **Records:** [Will update after data cleaning]

+---

+## 🎯 Project Goals
+- Identify the most frequently diagnosed diseases
+- Analyze disease distribution across age groups
+- Understand gender-based disease patterns
+- Prepare clean, SQL-compatible data
+- Visualize insights through graphs and dashboards (Power BI/Tableau)

+---

+## 🔧 Tech Stack
+- **Python**: Pandas, Matplotlib, Seaborn
+- **MySQL**: For storing and querying structured health data
+- **Power BI / Tableau**: For interactive data visualization
+- **Jupyter Notebook**

+---

+## 🔎 Key Questions Explored
+- What are the top 5 most common diseases?
+- Do men and women show different disease trends?
+- Which age groups are most affected by specific diseases?
+- Are there diseases equally common across all groups?

+---

+## 🚀 Project Status
+- [x] Dataset selected
+- [ ] Data cleaning (in progress)
+- [ ] SQL table creation
+- [ ] Exploratory analysis
+- [ ] Dashboard creation
+- [ ] Final insights & documentation

+---

+## 📈 Next Steps
+- Clean and prepare the dataset for analysis
+- Perform SQL-based data exploration
+- Create grouped visualizations and dashboards
+- Summarize and document findings

+---

+## 📄 Disclaimer
+This project uses synthetic or publicly available health data for educational and learning purposes only.
+It does not represent real patient records.